snicolet/Stockfish/README.md

     Output the N best lines (principal variations, PVs) when searching.
     Leave at 1 for best performance.

-  * #### Use NNUE
-    Toggle between the NNUE and classical evaluation functions.
-If set to "true", the network parameters must be available to load from file (see also EvalFile), if they are not embedded in the binary.

   * #### EvalFile
     The name of the file of the NNUE evaluation parameters.
 Depending on the GUI the filename might have to include the full path to the folder/directory that contains the file.